michaelthorne/michaelthorne.github.io/_posts/2017-05-22-2017-fnb-cape-town-12-onerun-review.md

 #### The finish

 A medal, bottle of water and can of Liqui-Fruit welcomed the runners after the finish line.
-Not one to stick around after a race, I made my towards where I'd arranged a lift to get home.
+Not one to stick around after a race, I made my towards where I’d arranged a lift to get home.

 Later in the day we received our official results, provided by [Finish Time](http://results.finishtime.co.za/MyResults.aspx?uid=35-2290-1-300660):

-Overall I finished **425** out of **11238** runners.
+Overall, I finished **425** out of **11238** runners.

----

 ### Suggestions and feedback

 1. The number of participants seems to be growing each year, so seeding needs reviewing.
 Previous finish times of runners should allow for more accurate seeding.
 This unfortunately counts against first time runners.
 But this is par for the course with most timed, mass-participation events.

 2. If 10 km personal best times count towards seeding, then a way of verifying this must take place.
 It could be as simple as a link to an activity on Strava or Garmin Connect.
 Using an official event result would be preferable, but this will also count against some.

 3. Number collection needs to be in a more accessible  area.
 Forcing people to have to pay for parking at the V&A Waterfront is not fair.
 Also cater for people who may live far from the CBD.
 This is not the easiest of venues to get to during the week.
 An (official) Saturday morning collection would also help people.

 4. The start chutes need to be better controlled.
 As mentioned in my situation, runners from D, E and F got mixed up into one group.
 This was due to flimsy red and white tape used to separate hundreds of people.
-Needless to say this didn't do a good job of holding them back.
+Needless to say this didn’t do a good job of holding them back.

 5. There was an insane amount of litter on the course from water sachets.
 The sheer volume of runners resulted in there being an inadequate number of bins.
 An event like this is a great place to enforce good habits for all runners.

+---

+Will I return next year?
+I doubt it.
+The dismissive way in which the organisers handled my queries before the event was not nice.
+Never mind the contradictory messages between the various support channels.

+Would I recommend this event to someone else?
+Sure, but with a disclaimer that they should manage their expectations beforehand.
+There is a huge focus on the VIPs and elite athletes.
+Unless you fall into that category, your experience could be disappointing.